kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(4\) In aircraft operations, performing other duties that the Administrator finds provide equivalent experience.

-\(b\) A statement of graduation issued or revalidated in accordance with §65.70(b) of this part, showing that the person has successfully completed an approved aircraft dispatcher course.
+\(b\) A statement of graduation issued or revalidated in accordance with [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.70   Aircraft dispatcher certification courses: Records.|§65.70]](b) of this part, showing that the person has successfully completed an approved aircraft dispatcher course.

 ### §65.59   Skill requirements.